phorton1/Arduino-fridgeController/docs/design.md

 - allows use of a **mechanical thermostat** that has its own built-in setpoints
 - allows for direct **manual control** of the compressor
-- allows for setting the **compressor RPMs** either explicity, or, algorithmically based on the temperature sensors and/or mechanical thermostate.
+- allows for setting the **compressor RPMs** either explicity, or, algorithmically based on the temperature sensors and/or mechanical thermostat.
 - has *Green, Yellow, and Red* **LEDs** that track those on the *miniBox*
 - has a *Blue* **LED** that indicates if the Controller has turned the Compressor on by setting a non-zero value for the *RPMs*